OntimizeWeb/ontimize-web-templates/templates/login/05-login/README.md

 ```

-<li>To configure the theme on the login component it is necessary to include login.theme.scss in app.scss</li>
+4. To configure the theme on the login component it is necessary to include `login.theme.scss` in `app.scss`

 ```app.scss
 @use 'theme.scss' as theme;